shahx95/star-trek-api/README.md

 ## API Information:

 API returns details about the species in the Star Trek eco-system.

+Previously, the API was using hard coded json data of Star Trek species.
+If a species was not found, the API returned data for Humans.

-The API uses hard coded json data for Star Trek species.
-Hard coded species include Vulcans, Klingons, Romulans, Borg, Gorn, Trill and Humans.
-If a species is not found, the API will return data for Humans.
+Now the API uses data from a MangoDB database for Star Trek species.
+At the moment, the MongoDB database is populated with Vulcans, Klingons, Romulans, Borg, Gorn, Trill and Humans.
+If a species is not found, the API does not return anything.

 ## Give It A Try: